andubiel/STIG-CISCO-IOS-XE-L2S/README.md

 ![workflow](/images/workflow.png)

 ## Validated Content
-These `ROLES` are in process of being refactored into a validated content collection.
+This repository is in process of being refactored into a validated content collection.

 **contributers are welcome to add new network STIGS here**